 LMA 230 Recreation: Field Experience I (2) i, ii.
 Practical, exploratory view of three recreation agencies from an on-the-job perspective.
 One hour lecture, five hours lab.
-Prerequisite: LMA 220.
+Prerequisite: LMA 220 with a grade of C or better.

 LMA 300 Philosophy and Leadership in Leisure Management (3) ii.
 Analyzes fundamental philosophical concepts and the influence on personal leadership and management techniques, as they relate to working with people and leisure organizations.